-Two-Day Academy for Local NPR News Managers
+Third Annual Academy for Public Media News Managers

-When: June 18-19, 2014 (prior to the start of the PRNDI Conference).
+When: June 22-23, 2016 (prior to the start of the PRNDI Conference).

 Why PRNDI provides this important training

-This dynamic, interactive two-day workshop will give you the practical skills you need: articulating your newsroom vision, establishing a news agenda, growing a top-notch staff, finding efficiency in producing high impact journalism and dealing with the exigencies of rapid change in audience demands and technology.
+You will also come away better articulating your newsroom vision, establishing a smart news agenda, growing a top-notch staff, finding efficiency in producing impactful journalism and dealing with the exigencies of rapid change in audience demands and technology.

 Meet the trainers: Mike and Judith

 - Give an Edit!
 A workshop within a workshop.

 - Leading with ethics AND courage

 Those who successfully implement the training will receive a PRNDI certificate of completion.
 (Full attendance is required, including the 100-day follow-up session.)

-Price includes local transportation, meals and two follow-up sessions
+Price includes meals and two follow-up sessions

 Also included in the registration are two post-workshop webinars to help you succeed in implementing your action plan.

-Workshop registration is limited to the first 15 registrants.
+Workshop registration is limited to the first 20 registrants.